PDF Coroners' records research guide from the BC Archives.

 The Vancouver Public Library collection includes microfilm copies of inquest/inquiry documents from 1859-1892 and microfilm indexes to all B.C. coroners' records, 1879-1937.
 These microfilms are available on Level 6 at the Central Library.
 For more information on these microfilms and related resources, please see our British Columbia Coroners' Records booklist.

-Inquests from 1968 onwards and inquiries from 1971 onwards are only accessible through the Office of the Chief Coroner.
+Inquests from 1968 onwards and inquiries from 1971 onwards are accessible through the Coroners Service.